 Motor Vehicle Compliance and Registration

-A manufacturers certificate of compliance for frontal impact and emission standards may be required for vehicles to be registered for use on New Zealand roads.
+A manufacturer's certificate of compliance for frontal impact and emission standards may be required for vehicles to be registered for use on New Zealand roads.
 Detailed information is available on the following website www.nzta.govt.nz.
-No motor vehicle should be shipped until a written confirmation from the entry certifiers has been obtained that confirms the vehicle complies, or meets exemption criteria.
+No motor vehicle should be shipped until a written confirmation from the entry certifiers has been obtained that confirms the vehicle complies with, or meets, exemption criteria.